knuesel/callisto/lib/ctx.typ

 #import "common.typ": parse-main-args
 #import "reading/notebook.typ"
-#import "handlers.typ": mime-handlers
+#import "theming.typ"

-// The 'ctx' dict is passed to all handler and template calls and holds
+// The 'ctx' dict is passed to all handler calls and holds
 // contextual data including at least the following fields:
 //
 // - cell: the dict of the cell being processed